Barath105/Artifical-Intelligence/README.md

 QUS 12: Solve the TIC TAC TOE problem using following input and output - COMPLETED
 QUS 13: Solve the MIN & MAX problem using the following input and output - COMPLETED
 QUS 14: Solve the ALPHA & BETA algorithm using following input and output - COMPLETED
-QUS 15:  Solve the Decision Tree problem using following input and output -
+QUS 15:  Solve the Decision Tree problem using following input and output - COMPLETED